 Question: What year did you get out of the Navy and why?

 I finished up my contract in November 1988 after 6 years.
-The Navy was going to pay for my school so I enrolled at San Diego Mesa college.
+The Navy was going to pay for my education so I enrolled at San Diego Mesa college.

 Question: What made you come to the conclusion that you wanted to be a SEAL?
 When you decided, did you have people doubt you and if so how did you deal with that?